dataning/Ning_work2/content/people/_index.md

 ### Former Full-Time Data Science Interns

--   Maike Gatzlaff - undetaking PhD application in spatial science
+-   Maike Gatzlaff - PhD candidate in GIS, University of Auckland (New Zealand)

--   Holly Clarke - Research Officer, Office for National Statistics
+-   Holly Clarke - Data Linkage Analyst, Office for National Statistics (UK)

 ### Former students I have recruited and worked with